How much is Medicare Part A and B? Understanding the costs of Original Medicare can help you choose the right coverage options.

 - the net Social Security benefit cannot be lower than the previous year’s benefit amount.

-2. If you have a higher income, you will be subject to income-related monthly adjustment amounts (IRMAA) rules and may pay more for your Part B premiums.
-IRMAA applies to people whose modified adjusted gross income on their 2020 tax returns was more than $91,000 per individual or $182,000 for a couple.
+2. If you have a higher income, you may pay more for your Part B premiums.
+The surcharge is baed on something called an income-related monthly adjustment amount, or IRMAA.
+The Social Security Administration (SSA) determines who pays an IRMAA based on income reported two years prior.
+In 2024, IRMAA applies to people whose modified adjusted gross income on their 2022 tax returns was more than $103,000 per individual or $206,000 for a couple.
+Medicare beneficiaries whose income exceeded these amounts will pay a Part B premium ranging from $244.60 to $594, depending on their exact income.

 Is there a deductible for Medicare Part B?